Akhi1/ak-portfolio/README.md

 # Portfolio

 ## About
-This is a Portfolio Design Project as a part of my Front End Development Practice
+This is a Portfolio Design Project developed as a part of my Front End Development Practice

 This project doesnot use any front end framework and is built from scratch